Sage-Bionetworks/vscode-dev-containers/README.md

-# Sage Bionetworks Development Containers
+# Sage Bionetworks Dev Containers

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 The [VS